joshgerdes/jekyll-uno/_posts/2023-11-22-Azure-Image-Builder-Build-Pipeline-with-Azure-DevOps.md

 Then click **Save**

-*Note: The Pipeline, by default, is set to automatically run; when it triggers a new commit to the main branch of the repo, you can adjust this to None else.
+*Note: The Pipeline, by default, is set to run automatically; when it triggers a new commit to the main branch of the repo, you can adjust this to None else.
 It will try to run and fail *(as its missing variables, etc)*.
 If you do this, you can trigger the pipeline manually, but it depends on your requirements; as part of the testing - I liked that it automatically ran on every change to the code without having been manually triggered.*

 ![Azure DevOps - Edit Pipeline](/images/posts/Edit-AzureDevOpsPiipelineServiceConnection-AIBProject.gif)

 ### Edit Pipeline to add variables

-Here is where some of the customisation comes into play, the pipeline is looking for the following variables:
+Here is where some of the customisation comes into play.
+The pipeline is looking for the following variables:

 * imagetemplatename
 * location